esphome/esphome-docs/components/sensor/sdm_meter.rst

 The communication with this integration is done over a :ref:`UART bus <uart>` using the :ref:`Modbus protocol <modbus>` over RS485 wiring.
 You will need an RS485 to UART converter for communication.
-You must therefore have a ``uart:`` entry in your configuration with both the TX and RX pins set to some pins on your board and the baud rate set to 9600.
+You must therefore have a ``uart:`` entry in your configuration with both the TX and RX pins set to some pins on your board and the baud rate set to 9600 bps.
+!
+For the SDM230M Energy Monitor the default factory baud rate is 2400 bps.

 .. code-block:: yaml